DylanMeeus/springboot_jwt_blog/_posts/2015-09-02-angular2-series-working-with-pipes.markdown

 ## Custom Pipes

-Previous to Alpha 35, we had to configure our custom pipes with a `pipes` object.
-Now, however, we can define a pipe with the decorator `@Pipe` and use it by adding a `pipes` property to the `@View` decorator with the name of the pipe class.
+Before Alpha 35, we had to configure our custom pipes with a `pipes` object.
+However, we can now define a pipe with the decorator `@Pipe` and use it by adding a `pipes` property to the `@View` decorator with the name of the pipe class.
 This makes it easier and more convenient to register our custom pipes.

 ```js
 // app.ts